anderssandstrom/ecmc_mtca_mrf_test/iocsh_real/readme.md

 also log shm

 Seems readNtpShm is not always finding a valid value in 1s..
 Removed check.
 Will loop untill valid is high

+Conenction to EVR crashed..
+Seems to have double mrf ioc running..

+# test 270
+Same as 260..